roppenheimer/AndroidAPS-alt-Guide/docs/pages/Building-APK.md

 *   Select V1 "Jar Signature" (V2 is optional) and click Finish.

-* Please wait for some time until the APK is created.
+* The APK will now take some time to generate.
 You will get the pop-up below when the process is done.

 ![](../images/androidstudio3.png)